kleamertiri/8-Week-SQL-Challenge/#2 - Pizza Runner/Solution.md

 <details>
 <summary>:one:Data Cleaning & Transformation</summary>

-After viewing each table, I noticed some data irregularity in the `customer_order` and `runner_orders` tables.
+After viewing each table, I noticed some data irregularity in the `customer_orders` and `runner_orders` tables.

 `customer_orders`